7 Best Replacement Window Brands for Homes of 2024

 Aluminum Windows

-Homeowners have veered away from using aluminum windows at their personal residences.
+Homeowners have veered away from using aluminum windows at their residences.
 This material is more often used in commercial settings.

 Which Material Is Best for Replacement Windows?

-The best material for replacement windows, whether wood, vinyl, aluminum, or composite, will ultimately come down to your personal preference.
+The best material for replacement windows, whether wood, vinyl, aluminum, or composite, will ultimately come down to your preference.

 Can You Restore Your Windows Instead of Replacing Them?